History and Mission

 The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.

-For more than six decades, RAND has used rigorous, fact-based research and analysis to help individuals, families, and communities throughout the world be safer and more secure, healthier and more prosperous.
-Our research spans the issues that matter most, such as energy, education, health, justice, the environment, and international and military affairs.
+For seven decades, RAND has used rigorous, fact-based research and analysis to help individuals, families, and communities throughout the world be safer and more secure, healthier and more prosperous.
+Our research spans the issues that matter most, such as energy, education, health care, justice, the environment, international affairs, and national security.

 As a nonpartisan organization, RAND is widely respected for operating independent of political and commercial pressures.
 Quality and objectivity are our two core values.

-RAND's research is commissioned by a global clientele that includes government agencies, foundations, and private-sector firms.
-Philanthropic contributions, combined with earnings from RAND's endowment and operations, make possible the RAND-Initiated Research program, which supports innovative research on issues that are crucial to the policy debate but that reach beyond the boundaries of traditional client funding.
+RAND's research is commissioned by a global clientele that includes government agencies, foundations, colleges and universities, and private-sector firms.
+Philanthropic contributions, combined with earnings from RAND's endowment and operations, make possible the RAND Ventures program, which supports innovative research on issues that are crucial to the policy debate but that reach beyond the boundaries of traditional client funding.

 Our Commitment to Dissemination and Education